Heroes or Villains? The Truth About Fragrance Oils and Essential Oils

 What About Essential Oils?

-Essential oils are extracted in a lab from herbs, flowers, and plants, most often through steam distillation.
+Essential oils are extracted in a distillery from herbs, flowers, and plants, most often through steam distillation.
 That involves heating the components until a gas is released, then condensing the gas back into a liquid.
 It’s a gentle process that ensures the sensitive compounds don’t break down.
-Despite this carefully controlled, distillation process, essential oils are considered to be "natural" but “natural” doesn’t mean risk-free.
+Despite this carefully controlled distillation process, essential oils are considered to be "natural" but “natural” doesn’t mean risk-free.
+Furthermore, being made in a distillery doesn't automatically make something better for you than if it were made in a lab.

-2. They forget that oils are concentrated chemistry. ⚗️
+They forget that oils are concentrated chemistry. ⚗️Hagen et al., 2016

 Terms like “pure,” “therapeutic-grade,” or “clean” make essential oils sound safer than formulated fragrance oils.
-But, like the term “fragrance”, these aren’t regulated terms either— they’re just marketing language.
-Without understanding usage rates or safety data, even a “pure” oil can be misused.
+But, like the term “fragrance,” these aren’t regulated terms either— they’re just marketing language.
+Without understanding usage rates or safety data, even a “pure” oil can be misused Johansen, 2015

 Heroes, Villains, and the Truth in Between